 He is the co-founder of improvised music groups, including the KEW Composers’ Group (1973-76), the Independent Electroacoustic Music Studio (1982-84), ‘Pociąg Towarowy’ – ‘Freight Train’ (set up in 1986), the European Improvisation Orchestra (1996-98), the CH&K&K Group (founded in 1999) and ‘Kawalerowie Błotni’ – ‘Mud Cavaliers’ (set up in 2003).

 In 1981 he worked closely with the Commission for Culture of the Solidarity Union’s Mazovian Branch.
 Following the imposition of martial law, he participated in a wide range of independent cultural projects.
-In later years he served as vice-president of the Polish Society for Contemporary Music (1989-92), director of the Warsaw Autumn Festival (1995-98), president of the Polish Composers’ Union (1999-2003), vice-president (2000-2005) and president (since 2005) of the Polish Music Council, a member of the Supervisory Board of Polish Television (2003-2006), a member of the Programming Board of the Zachęta National Gallery (2004-2010) and of the Board of the ZAiKS Authors and Composers Association (since 2006).
+In later years he served as vice-president of the Polish Society for Contemporary Music (1989-92), director of the Warsaw Autumn Festival (1995-98), president of the Polish Composers’ Union (1999-2003), vice-president (2000-2005) and president (2005-2017) of the Polish Music Council.
+Since 2014 he is a member of the board of the European Music Council.
+He was a member of the Supervisory Board of Polish Television (2003-2006), a member of the Programming Board of the Zachęta National Gallery (2004-2010) and of the Board of the ZAiKS Authors and Composers Association (since 2006).
 He co-founded the Audio-Art Festival at the Center for Contemporary Art in Warsaw.
 He is the artistic director of the Ad Libitum International Festival of Improvised Music which he founded in 2006.
-He is professor of the Fryderyk Chopin Music University in Warsaw, he teached also at the music academies in Lodz and Krakow.
+He is professor emeritus of the Fryderyk Chopin Music University in Warsaw, he teached also at the music academies in Lodz and Krakow.

 His honors include the Solidarity Prize for the String Quartet written in tribute to Father Jerzy Popiełuszko (1985), the Award of the Polish Composers’ Union (2003), the Cyprian Kamil Norwid Artistic Award (2003), the ‘Gloria Artis’ Silver Medal of Merit for Culture ((2005), the Gold Medal – the Guardian of National Remembrance Sites (2005) and the ‘Cultural Merit’ Badge (2007).
 He was also granted by the Foundation for Contemporary Performing Arts in New York (1998).
 As journalist and critic, he contributed to the periodicals Tygodnik Literacki, Ruch Muzyczny and Studio, and freelanced for Polish Television (the weekly arts feature and the Classical Music Department).